wpidlib/WPID-Library-Docs/tutorials/Async/Async.md

 ## Using Async Movement with the Mechanism class

-Doing asyncronous motion with WPID is very easy and only requires the use of two functions.
+Doing asynchronous motion with WPID is very easy and only requires the use of two functions.
 The first is an asynchronous variant of either the `moveRelative` or `moveAbsolute` functions aptly named `moveRelativeAsync` and `moveAbsoluteAsync`.
-The second function is a blocking function that waits until the movement has settled, also conviently named `waitUntilSettled`.
+The second function is a blocking function that waits until the movement has settled, also conveniently named `waitUntilSettled`.